 Overall the experience so far has been amazing.
 Peppe made us some Swedish meatballs tonight and they were devine.
 It doesn’t really get dark here so going out late won’t be too much of a problem!
 Tomorrow we are going to the beginner grass hill to check it out.
 Then do a different service road we haven’t tried.
 I have missed the rush of dropping in on a new hill on a mtnbrd.
 So much fun to get your slash on.
 I’ll give an update in a couple once we have laid some more riding/stoke down!

 God damn it was smoking hot this past weekend but it didn’t stop the crew from getting out there.
 Not an ounce of negative energy was expelled, except for Chris Adams fighting a homeless guy who was trying to take his torn pant legs.
+All I did was to smoke some vape using pink lemonade e juice.

 The city of Denver is vast and offers just about any type of riding you want.
 Despite the arid land, suburbia has tons of fresh grassy hills and the business parks as well, so we found ourselves deep in the Denver Tech Center slaying everything.
 We locked in the first session at Burns Park which has a ton of sculptures, one of which is a badass launch/wallride piece.